gemc/home/_examples/basic/scintillator_barrel.md

 is stored in a SQLite file named `gemc.db`.
 Command-line options can define the database type, variations, and run number.

-See the [Buidling Geometry]( /home/documentation/geometry/geometry_building ) for more information.
+See also the [Building Geometry]( /home/documentation/geometry/geometry_building ) for more information.

 <br/>